 Determining the Amount You Owe After Financial Aid

-Remember, you will be billed for some college costs prior to the start of each semester.
+Remember, colleges bill you for some costs prior to the start of each semester.
 The bill typically includes tuition and fees plus room and board charges if you live on campus.
 You will also have additional expenses such as books, transportation, and personal expenses that will not be included in your bill.
 Schools factor in all of this criteria when determining your overall cost of education.
-The total for each type of expense will be included in your award letter.
+Your award letter outlines the total for each type of expense.

 To determine the amount you will pay at each school, first deduct your grants and scholarships, then loans (minus fees) from your estimated college bill.
-Most aid will be divided evenly and credited to each semester’s bill.
+Your school evenly divides and credits most aid to each semester’s bill.

 You will also need to consider the cost of books and supplies at the beginning each semester, and any personal and transportation expenses you may have throughout each semester.
-If you have financial aid left after funds are applied to your bill, you can use it to help with these expenses.
+If you have financial aid left after your school applies funds to your bill, you can use it to help with these expenses.
 Obtaining a work-study job can also help with personal expenses.
 As a general rule, it’s best to have additional funds set aside to help with personal expenses as well.

 To continue to receive aid, you will need to make satisfactory academic progress toward your degree.
 Scholarships may require that you achieve a certain grade point average or meet other performance criteria.
-Renewal information is also included with your award letter.
+Programs also include renewal information with your award letter.

 Additional Funds to Help Cover College Costs